SCI18/RepoSpace-IDE/README.md

 # RepoSpace-IDE
-An IDE with integrated repo browsing built by a dev for developers
+An IDE with integrated repo browsing built by a dev for developers!

+NOTE: DOWNLOAD THE MONACO EDITOR CODE AND MOVE THE VENDOR FILE TO THE /SRC FOLDER FOR THE DITOR TO FUNCTION PROPERLY